openebs/mayastor-docs/quickstart/prerequisites.md

 ### **General**

-Each Mayastor Node \(MSN\), that is each cluster worker node which will host an instance of a Mayastor pod, must have these resources _free and available_ for use by Mayastor:
+Each worker node that will host an instance of a Mayastor pod, must have the following resources _free and available_ for use by Mayastor:

 * **Two  x86-64 CPU cores with SSE4.2 instruction support**:
   * Intel Nehalem processor \(march=nehalem\) and newer